carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 > > In the next session we'll learn a much better way of sharing packages among your colleagues using GitHub.
 > {: .solution}
 {: .challenge}
-## Install a package from GitHub

-Not all publicly available packages are available in CRAN.
-...

 ## Attaching an installed package